Oppidum Lindenhof: Individual finds

 During the November 2007 excavation under the guidance of Margrit Balmerm, well plates were found that were used by the Celts for making money.
 Researchers believe that in the wells, small amounts of metal were melted thereby producing metal blanks, and the planchets were later used for coinage.
-The 1st century BC inhabitants of Celtic Zürich therefore lived in a settlement Turicum that was more significant than assumed before.
+The 1st century BC inhabitants of Celtic Zurich therefore lived in a settlement Turicum that was more significant than assumed before.
 A v-shaped Celtic ditch was also dug out, which was discovered a few years ago at the site of the former Oetenbach nunnery.
 It was probably not an external but an inner moat.
 This finding is important because the Celts of the late LaäTène period divided their settlements with trenches into different zones.
 As in other Celtic settlements, this moat marks the artisans' quarter, lodging for the nobilitas, cult districts and public spaces.
 Emil Vogt assumed in the 1960s for traces of an early Roman military system, which he put into context with the Roman Alps campaigns in 15 BC, and so the Celtic finds in the beginning have been classified as Roman finds.
 During the renovations at Rennweg in 1989, archaeologists discovered traces of a Celtic settlement for the first time.
 The significance of the findings was recognized, however, only when in sewer rehabilitation remains of Celtic buildings a few years later have been found.
 Since then, archaeologists have made further discoveries during excavations at the foot of the Lindenhof hill, whose scientific evaluation proves the Celtic settlement.
 Recent discoveries set older finds in a new light, and the interpretation of the research is still not succeeded, and therefore old finds will be re-interpreted.